 Your humble servant prostrates and begs forgiveness if Beloved Customer’s tender sensibilities are not offended.
-Many of our Gentle Readers already know most of what is presented in this post, but it is my fervent hope that one or two useful gems are hidden among the gritty.
+Many of our Gentle Readers already know most of what is presented in this post, but it is my fervent hope that one or two useful gems may be discovered.

 You know the difference between the quality of work a sharp edge performs compared to that of a dull edge.
 Cuts are clean and finished surfaces are smooth, maybe even shimmering.
 Your tools are happy, singing and chirping as they cut away.
 But have you given thought to what a sharp edge really is?

 Since the purpose of sharpening is to produce this condition in a blade, a clear understanding is useful, so we will consider the basics in this post.

 We shall also examine the naughty cutting edge that seems sharp but suddenly and unexpectedly dulls after just a little use.
 Would it be useful to know how to detect such a cutting edge before it fails wasting your time and money?

 A cutting tool is essentially a wedge, with two flat sides meeting at an angle.
 Applying force causes it to wedge apart and sever materials, be it wood, metal, meat or mushrooms.

 The geometry of this wedge is critical to its performance.
 At one extreme, the angle could be 90°.
 It won’t be sharp, it will be hard to push, and it will crush and tear wood instead of cutting it cleanly, but it will be durable.